1891 Martinique hurricane: Impact

 On Martinique, the storm struck the east side of the island at about 6:00 pm.
 Throughout the storm, frequent lightning occurred.
 Houses, crops and trees across the entire island were obliterated.
 Especially, the loss of coffee, sugar and cotton crops had a large effect on Martinique's economy.
 In Ducos, it is noted that only four homes remained following the storm, and at Saint-Pierre, at least 34 people lost their lives.
 The latter experienced the worst damage on the island in monetary terms, totaling nearly 12.2 million francs (just over $2.33 million).
 At Fort de France, the main part of the hospital collapsed, crushing to death two artillery men.
 Also, a military camp in Balata was destroyed, where houses comprising the campus suffered from severe roof damage.
-A number of soldiers there sustained injuries from airborne wood blanks and beams.
+A number of soldiers there sustained injuries from airborne wood planks and beams.
 All vessels at harbors were lost during the hurricane.
 Communications between Fort de France and elsewhere on Martinique experienced severe disruptions.

 Initially, the total number of fatalities on Martinique was placed at sixty.
 Later, 118 were reported dead in coastal locations alone.
 Even after the storm, finding an exact number of casualties was difficult because all roads in and out of interior sections of the island were impassable, blocked by downed trees and large amounts of washed out soil and rock.
 For a final death toll, the August 1891 Monthly Weather Review states that 700 perished in the storm.
 However, some newspapers report that the passage of the cyclone resulted in at least 1,000 deaths in Martinique, many of which occurred due to poor hygienic conditions on the island.
 A report presented to the Chamber of Deputies also noted that "the shock [on the night of the hurricane] was such that most women who were still pregnant gave birth to stillborns."
 Additionally, another 1,000 people sustained injuries of one form or another as a direct result of the cyclone.
 Total damage is estimated at $10 million (1891 USD).